 Most fertility clinics in Canada due not offer traditional surrogacy.
 Anova has had many patients undergo IVF treatments with the help of gestational surrogates.

 There are several reasons that a gestational surrogate may be used.
-Some serious medical conditions prevent a women from getting pregnant or carrying a fetus to term or may cause harm to a woman or the fetus.
-Same-sex male couples may also require the services of a gestational surrogate to build their family.
+Some serious medical conditions prevent a women from getting pregnant, or that carrying a fetus to term or may cause harm to a woman or the baby.
+Same-sex male couples will also require the services of a gestational surrogate to build their family.

 In Canada, surrogacy must be altruistic.
 Under the Assisted Human Reproduction Act it is a criminal offense to pay, offer to pay or advertise payment for a surrogate mother.
-They may however be compensated for receipted expenses related to the pregnancy.
-Surrogates must be over the age of 21.
+Under the oversight of an agency, surrogates may however be compensated for specific expenses related to the pregnancy, and submit receipts to the agency.

 If your journey to parenthood includes gestational surrogacy, you will be connected with a fertility lawyer and counsellor experienced in assisted reproduction.
 They will help you navigate the different considerations that must be discussed in advance to welcoming a child through surrogacy.

 Like with egg or sperm donation, the surrogate and the Intended Parent(s) must receive medical clearance as part of the early stages of the process.